The 7 quick, inexpensive and transformative jobs I'm doing to spruce up my guest bathroom ahead of hosting season

-Now that one of the most sociable times of the year is approaching, I am turning my attention to areas of the home that are likely to be noticed by guests – the entrance hallway, guest bedrooms, living room and, of course, the all-important guest bathroom.
+With one of the most sociable times of the year approaching, I am turning my attention to areas of the home that are likely to be noticed by guests – the entrance hallway, guest bedrooms, living room and, of course, the all-important guest bathroom.

-With not much time to spare and a reluctance to spend too much on a quick spruce up, I decided to research a few small bathroom ideas and carry out a some quick and inexpensive DIY tasks in the hope that it would give the room a smarter look
+With not much time to spare and a reluctance to spend too much on a quick spruce up, I decided to research a few small bathroom ideas and carry out some quick and inexpensive DIY to give the room a smarter look.

-Like I said, I really didn't have much time to play with in order to give my guest bathroom the glow-up it needed so I tried to focus on those things that would make the biggest difference in the least time to update my bathroom without replacing it.
+I tried to focus on the things that would make the biggest difference in the least time to update my bathroom without replacing it.

 If you are beginning to feel a little panicky about how to get your bathroom ready for Thanksgiving guests fear not, my tips could just help.